ChrisNealAudio/TestSpecs/README.md

 -The code will need to look at both arguments not just one.
 -The code will need to identify the odd numbers and put them into a new array.
 -return that new/single array displaying all the odd numbers and not the even numbers
--if no arguments are givin an error code should come up
+-if no arguments are givin, an error code should come up
--if there are multiple of the same number we will just use one and not add it up.
+-if there are multiple of the same number, we will just use one and not add it up.
--if user inputs anything other than a number they will get an error msg.
+-if user inputs anything other than a number, they will get an error msg.

 ## shopping cart checkout